djmolloy57/test18thAprProjBook/README.md

 # Feature would like:
-  Recommended Book section.
-A search book bar
+  * Recommended Book section.
+  * A search book bar.
+  * A login for user to add books to a cart to purchase.

 # Credits